joepstein/udacity-datascience-pipeline-project/README.md

 # Disaster Response Pipeline

 ## Introduction
 The idea for this project is to leverage data from a disaster pipeline, preprocess it, store it into a database, create a predictive model, and demonstrate those predictions in a flask app.
+These predictions are based on real messages that were sent during disaster events from [Figure Eight](https://appen.com/).
+The idea here is to create a practical predictive model, that could be used to help people.

+## File Structure
+* app
+	* | - template
+	* | |- master.html # main page of web app
+	* | |- go.html # classification result page of web app
+	* |- run.py # Flask file that runs app

+* data
+	* |- disaster_categories.csv # data to process
+	* |- disaster_messages.csv # data to process
+	* |- process_data.py
+	* |- InsertDatabaseName.db # database to save clean data to

+* models
+	* |- train_classifier.py
+	* |- classifier.pkl # saved model

+README.md

 ## ETL (Extract, Transform, and Load)
 ### Overview